Lake Buchanan (Texas): History

 Lake Buchanan was artificially created upon the completion of the adjacent Buchanan Dam in 1938.
 Work on the dam itself began in April 1931, but was suspended a year later.
 Work resumed in 1935, with the dam completed three years later.
 However, deliberate impounding of the reservoir began in May 1937.
 Initially, the dam and resulting reservoir project was known as Hamilton Dam and Reservoir, but its name was changed to honor Texas Congressman James P. Buchanan upon the completion of the project; Buchanan had been responsible for securing federal funding for the project.
 The flooding of the lake forced the community of Bluffton to relocate 5 mi westward.
 The abandoned community was soon inundated; however, a drought in 2011 caused Lake Buchanan's water level to drop significantly, exposing the remains of the town.

 Fish and wildlife populations

 Lake Buchanan has been stocked with several species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in Lake Buchanan include largemouth bass, catfish, white bass, and striped bass.
 Lake Buchanan is a level-controlled reservoir, and will not be allowed to flood during periods of heavy rain.
 The lake level can, however, drop significantly during periods of drought.

 Recreational uses

 Much of the property bordering Lake Buchanan is privately owned.
 Many lakeside cottages and homes are rented out on a regular basis.
 The Lower Colorado River Authority maintains three parks on the lake: Cedar Point Recreation Area, Black Rock Park, and Canyon of the Eagles.
 County parks and private marinas offer boating access to the lake.
-Fall Creek Winery, the oldest winery in the Texas Hill Country, is located at the confluence of Fall Creek and Lake Buchanan.
+Fall Creek Winery, the oldest winery in the Texas Hill Country, is located near the confluence of Fall Creek and Lake Buchanan.